 - The canister close valve (CCV) is broken.

-The gasoline filler cap is now the most frequent cause of this code.
+The gasoline filler cap is now the most frequent cause of the 7E8 error code.
 The ones that follow are a few of the most typical.

 Fuel Vapor Lines that are Defective